 G-ECO Remote Sensing Lab

-Students in G-ECO lab use field, airborne, satellite, and UAS/UAV (unmanned aerial vehicle, a.k.a. drone) data to address environmental, geographical, biological and geological issues.
-Different remote sensing software are used to convert reflectance measurements to properties of vegetation, water, soil and rocks.
-The students use an eBee drone.
+Graduate and undergraduate students use field, satellite, and airborne/UAV (unmanned aerial vehicle, a.k.a. drone) data to address environmental, geographical, biological and geological issues.

 Students gain knowledge and experience in both field data collection and computer lab research.
 Graduate and undergraduate students in G-ECO lab monitor status of forest, crops, rocks, water (e.g. Lake Erie) sediments and algal blooms, carbon budget, land use changes, and many other natural and human-induces phenomena.